Powder Blue Cichlid Care Guide: The Hardy Beginner Mbuna

 Spawning Behavior

 Keep one male with at least 4 females for the best breeding results.
 The male establishes a territory and courts females with color intensification and vigorous body displays.
-The spawning follows the standard mbuna egg-dummy method — the female deposits eggs, collects them in her mouth, then is lured by the male’s anal fin egg spots to inadvertently pick up milt for fertilization.
+The spawning follows the standard mbuna egg-dummy method.
+The female deposits eggs, collects them in her mouth, then is lured by the male’s anal fin egg spots to inadvertently pick up milt for fertilization.

 Mouthbrooding & Fry Care

 The female holds the developing eggs for up to 3 weeks, fasting throughout the incubation period.
-She can carry up to 60 fry per brood — an impressively large clutch for a fish this size.
+She can carry up to 60 fry per brood.
+An impressively large clutch for a fish this size.
 Minimize stress for the holding female by keeping lighting dim and providing quiet hiding areas.
 An overly stressed female may spit the fry prematurely or consume them.

 Once released, the fry are large enough to take brine shrimp nauplii, microworms, and crushed spirulina flake from day one.
 They grow quickly with proper feeding.
 For the best survival rates, move the holding female to a separate tank before release.